-Agents and Employees Stand Tall for This Year’s SU2C Event
+Customer Service Agents and Employees Support This Year’s SU2C Event

 The takeaway—the take-your-breath-away—of the recent Stand Up To Cancer® (SU2C) fundraiser comes down to this: Every call matters.

-Ask any Working Solutions agent or employee who answered those calls, stayed on the line, sometimes just to listen, keeping their own emotions in check.
+Ask any Working Solutions customer service agent or employee who answered those calls, stayed on the line, sometimes just to listen, keeping their own emotions in check.
 For many, SU2C is a lifeline.

-More than 425 agents and employees participated in the SU2C fundraiser on August 21, taking in $200,000 in donations.
+More than 425 Working Solutions contact center agents and employees participated in the SU2C fundraiser on August 21, taking in $200,000 in donations.
 Together, they handled 3,500+ calls—contributing to the “more than $143.18 million… pledged collectively in connection with its seventh biennial roadblock televised fundraising special.”

 “Everyone knows someone stricken by cancer,” said Working Solutions chief executive Kim Houlne.
 “And it’s in this spirit of community, of watching out for one another, that we come together to raise funds and to find cures.”
 Started in 2008 by media and entertainment leaders, the charitable organization formed “a new, collaborative model of cancer research,” according to its website.

 Almost Made Me Cry

 From the televised event’s kickoff at 7 p.m. until almost midnight, agents and employees took to the phones, talking with donors and cancer survivors.
 Working Solutions team members identified with callers who told them their stories.

 Said Melissa, an agent: “This lady almost made me cry.
 I know what they are going through.
 My mom has liver cancer right now and it’s going to her lungs.
 Medicare won’t pay for all the treatment.
 So, I definitely feel for these people, for sure.”